 Before 2020, the only time many organisations actively thought about their phone systems was when they failed.
-A pandemic and several lockdowns has changed that.
+A pandemic and several lockdowns have changed that.
 The availability of new channels such as email, social media, websites, live chat and SMS, alongside a growing trend towards digital, has presented businesses with a range of innovative options for engaging their customers.

-For many organisations the way they interact with customers has been firmly placed in the spotlight, and for those who are, adding contact centre functionality is proving to be a game-changer.
+For many organisations, the way they interact with customers has been firmly placed in the spotlight, and for those who are, adding contact centre functionality is proving to be a game-changer.

 Phone System functionality vs Contact Centre – what’s the difference?

-A phone system traditionally only manages inbound and outbound calls (unified communications), while a Contact Centre (CC) offers ‘omnichannel’ support seamlessly across a number of different channels such as voice, messaging, social media, email and in some cases even Video.
+A phone system traditionally only manages inbound and outbound calls (unified communications), while a Contact Centre (CC) offers ‘omnichannel’ support seamlessly across a number of different channels such as voice, messaging, social media, email and in some cases even video.

-It’s important for businesses of any size that provides customer service to consider if contact centre technology can enhance the customer experience, and for those who currently only use a phone system (unified communications) to evaluate if this single channel of communication is providing the level of customer experience required.
+It’s important for businesses of any size that provide customer service to consider if contact centre technology can enhance the customer experience, and for those who currently only use a phone system (unified communications) to evaluate if this single channel of communication is providing the level of customer experience required.
 If the answer is yes, then great, if it’s no then it could be time to move to a contact centre solution instead.

 What functionality is available in the Contact Centre vs Unified Communications?

 Unified Communication platforms typically include voice, internal messaging and presence functionality.
 Key features are: Auto-attendant, Hunt Groups, Basic Reporting, Basic APIs for Screen Popping and Click to Dial to name a few.
 Whereas Contact Centre technology can include over 1,000 features, often over and above UC platforms.